Db2-DTE-POC/wxddemo/docs/wxd-datasets.md

    * Airline On-Time performance
    * Taxi fares

+If you want to load you own data, check out the following website for a variety of public data sets that you can use.

+* <a href="https://github.com/awesomedata/awesome-public-datasets" taget="_blank">Awesome Public Datasets</a>

 ## Data Location

 The data files can be found in the <code style="color:blue;font-size:medium;">/sampledata</code> directory.
 Underneath this directory you will find datasets in three different formats: